luciopaiva/itermoxyl/README.md

 It is a slightly different medicine for a slightly different problem. iTermoxyl was inspired by [itermocil](https://github.com/TomAnthony/itermocil), which was inspired by [teamocil](https://github.com/remiprev/teamocil).

+iTermoxyl is designed to be simple to use, with minimal interaction needed to get it running.

+Features:

+- doesn't require any configuration files (tools like `i2cssh` require you to manually create YAML descriptions of your environments)
+- regexp support: no need to type in the name of each machine you want to connect to

 ## How to install

 `cd` to the destination directory and: